gravitational/teleport/rfd/0109-opsgenie-plugin.md

 To check if the requesting user of a request is currently on-call the ‘Who is on call API’s ‘Get on calls’ endpoint will be used. 'https://<configured-opsgenie-address>/v2/schedules/<SheduleName>/on-calls?scheduleIdentifierType=name'

-Similar to the existing Pagerduty plugin for auto-approval to work, the user creating an Access Request must have a Teleport username that is also the email address associated with an OpsGenie account.
+Similar to the existing Pagerduty plugin for auto-approval to work, the user creating an Access Request must have a Teleport username that is also the email address associated with an Opsgenie account.

-Access requests will be mapped to OpsGenie alerts by including the Access request ID in the tags field of the note.
+Access requests will be mapped to Opsgenie alerts by including the Access request ID in the tags field of the note.

-Shared code between the teleport-plugins found in lib is not too extensive and the simplest method to handle this when adding the OpsGenie plugin would be to simply duplicate what is needed for now.
+Shared code between the teleport-plugins found in lib is not too extensive and the simplest method to handle this when adding the Opsgenie plugin would be to simply duplicate what is needed for now.

 ## Security considerations

 Potential for users to get access requests auto approved if they can get themselves onto the current on call rotation.
-Since Teleport usernames are assumed to match the OpsGenie email address when checking on call there is potential for access requests to be auto approved unintentionally.
+Since Teleport usernames are assumed to match the Opsgenie email address when checking on call there is potential for access requests to be auto approved unintentionally.